-Boehner: Obama plan needs toughening
+Boehner: Obama military force proposal needs toughening

 Washington — Congressional Republicans vowed Thursday to toughen President Barack Obama’s day-old legislation to authorize military force against Islamic State fighters, and House Democratic leader Nancy Pelosi warned, “It’s going to be hard” to find common ground.